A Guide to Male Sexual Health, Reproductive Medicine, and Microsurgery

 This is an ideal choice for couples in whom there are significant female factor infertility issues such advanced maternal age or ovavian/tubal problems.

-In such cases, IVF/ICSI may be required to get pregnant, and a simpler approach than microsurigcal vasectomy reversal is to remove some sperm from the epididymis or testis and use this for IVF/ICSI.
+In such cases, IVF/ICSI may be required to get pregnant, and a simpler approach than microsurigcal vasectomy reversal is to retrieve sperm from the epididymis or testis and use them for IVF/ICSI.

 Sometimes a couple will request sperm retrieval to be performed with Intra-Uterine